iris-lh/sheepit-cli/README.md

 ```

 If you're wondering about the password, this CLI will always prompt with an obfuscated field so that your password never has to be stored.

+Happy rendering, I hope this CLI saves you as much headache as it saves me!